About Fiona

 Portugal

 In 2017, the wildfires that devastated Portugal tore through our valley and took everything we had built.
 Our home.
 Our retreat centre.
 Our business.
 Years of work, of love, of community was all gone in an hour.
+Our three outdoor kitchens, with gas bottles all exploded, like three bombs going off at the top, middle and bottom of our valley,

 I have been shaped by a rich and diverse lineage of teachers, each of whom has left something essential in my practice and my understanding of the body.